 A chairman is appointed to hold an overview role and to be a central point of contact and dissemination of information and updates.
-The Chairman is rotated every few years to allow fresh input into the running of the Board.
+The Chairman is elected every two years to allow fresh input into the running of the Board.